Untangling Financial Lines

 A life-changing move

-“You never know what’s going to happen,” she continues.
+“You never know what’s going to happen,” she continued.
 “You never know if it’s going to work.
 I have friends who decided to come back to Spain after a few years.
 In my case I thought I’d stay two years, get the experience, and move back to Europe.
 But I decided to stay, and it was the best decision ever.
 Obviously, you have sacrifices.
 Your family is far away, and I lost my father while I was abroad, which was really hard, but all things considered, there’s been more positives.”

 So, what do you do for a living?